 A significant proportion of our revenue is derived from fixed-odds betting products where winnings are paid on the basis of the stake placed and the odds quoted.
 Odds are determined with the objective of providing an average return to the bookmaker over a large number of events.
 However, there can be significant variation in our results event-by-event and day-by-day.
 We have systems and controls that seek to reduce the risk of daily losses but there can be no assurance that these will be effective in reducing our exposure, and, consequently, our exposure to this risk in the future.
-As a result, in the short term, there is less certainty of generating positive results, and we may experience (and we have from time to time experienced) significant losses with respect to individual events or betting outcomes, in particular if large individual bets are placed on an event or betting outcome or series of events or betting outcomes.
-Odds compilers and risk managers are also capable of human error; thus, even allowing for the fact that a number of betting products are subject to capped payouts, significant volatility can occur.
+As a result, in the short term, there is less certainty of generating positive results, and we may experience (and we have from time to time experienced) significant losses with respect to individual events or betting outcomes, in particular if large individual bets are placed on an event or betting outcome or series of events or betting products are subject to capped payouts, significant volatility can occur.
 In addition, it is possible that there may be such a high volume of trading during any particular period that even automated systems would be unable to address and eradicate all risks.
 Any significant losses could have a material adverse effect on our business, financial condition and results of operations.